 Regular attendance is vital to the process of Jewish education.
 Our educational goals and our goal of creating a cohesive community can only be accomplished through consistent participation in the program.
 Parents play a major role in ensuring that students attend regularly, are prepared for class and keep up with any necessary make-up work.
 Our best chance of success depends on students’ ability to view religious school as a serious and worthwhile commitment.
 Your support in creating this attitude is crucial and greatly appreciated.

 We realize that students have demanding schedules.
 While teachers limit the amount of homework, some work time out of class is necessary.
 This is particularly true for the acquisition of Hebrew language skills.
 Hebrew School students are expected to practice reading for 10 minutes each night.
-When homework is given in Sunday school, teachers are encouraged to give creative assignments that involve parents -- with the goal of enhancing family connections through Jewish learning.
+When homework is given in Sunday School, teachers are encouraged to give creative assignments that involve parents -- with the goal of enhancing family connections through Jewish learning.
 Please check with your child regarding assignments and help to see that they are completed.
 Your assistance is greatly appreciated.
 Homework will not be assigned during school vacation weeks (December, February, and April).

 It is our hope that communication between teachers and parents will be ongoing.
 We encourage our teachers to be in touch with you, both about the class and about your child, through email, regular mail, and by phone.
 Teachers will keep you up-to-date about what is happening in the classroom with regular emails or newsletters.
 Please look for them!
-In addition, we will mail out a written progress report two times during the year - at the conclusion of first semester and at the end of the school year.
+In addition, we will mail out a written progress report two times during the year - at the conclusion of first semester and and the end of the school year.

 BETC SCHOOL FOOD AND ALLERGY POLICY

 At Beth El Temple Center Religious School, we recognize that food is an important and enriching part of our Jewish tradition and can play an exciting role in creative teaching.
 We try to honor this positive role of food in our curriculum and community celebrations, while maintaining as our top priority the need to keep safe our students with food allergies and intolerances.
-Please understand that our concern is founded in facts:

-Due to the fact that Beth El Temple Center currently has several students with known food allergies, many of which are potentially life threatening, we strictly adhere to the following food policy:
+Due to the fact that Beth El Temple Center is currently serving several students with known food allergies, many of which are potentially life threatening, we strictly adhere to the following food policy:

 BETC RELIGIOUS SCHOOL BEHAVIOR POLICY